-Photovoltaic (PV) or solar technology is a widely known and promising technology to facilitate the transition to a sustainable energy system.
-To ensure efficiency and reliability, EnergyVille investigates new materials for PV and PV-cell/module technology.
-For a widespread implementation, the integration of PV in buildings, vehicles or other infrastructure is another topic of research.
-As these applications require a decent lifetime and reliability, EnergyVille studies PV module ageing and reliability as well as PV module-level convertors.
-Last but not least, we conduct research in energy yield prediction and forecasting.
+Photovoltaics (PV) is a widely known technology enabling the transition to a sustainable energy system.
+To ensure efficiency and reliability, EnergyVille investigates new materials and concepts for PV cell and module technology.
+Next to deploying PV in PV power plants, the integration of PV in buildings, vehicles or other infrastructure is crucial for the integration of PV in an urban context and is hence at the core of EnergyVille’s PV research.
+As integrated applications require longevity and reliability, EnergyVille also studies PV module ageing and potential failure modes and develops solutions to increase PV module reliability.
+Our research on PV module level convertors combines the power generation with loads, storage and the grid in an adaptive fashion.
+Last but not least, we conduct research in energy yield metrology, and develop models for improved energy yield prediction and forecasting.

 Lieve De Doncker

 New silicon PV and thin film PV material and device developments